 In 2015 a mission lead by leading IT entrepreneur Douglas Pica (Provitech) visited Bulgaria in order to hire IT specialists and to investigate the level and facilities providing education on the subject.
 In 2017 a group of top entrepreneurs from Silicon Valley visited Bulgaria in order to give motivational speeches, identify problem areas, offer solutions and advice and encourage entrepreneurship as a whole.
-Among the lecturers were: Norman Wynarsky (Siri), Michael Marvin (Map Info), Jamie Williams (American football star), Bogomil Balkanski (Google), Vassil Tersiev (Telerik) and Dafina Toncheva (US Venture Partners).
+Among the lecturers were: Norman Winarsky (Siri), Michael Marvin (Map Info), Jamie Williams (American football star), Bogomil Balkansky (Google), Vassil Terziev (Telerik) and Dafina Toncheva (US Venture Partners).

 Pragmatic Marketing – professional education for entrepreneurs in technology companies with top coaches from Silicon Valley.

 Between March 14-16, 2018, Sofia hosted the first Pragmatic Marketing event in Bulgaria.
-It was a 3 day educational program with leading mentors from Silicon Valley, which took place at Telerik Academy.
-The course was subsidized by InterCultural Foundation and BEC and attended by 30 selected participants from a broad range of industries.
-The course was geared to identifying your customer base and programatically marketing to them.
+It was a 3-day educational program with leading mentors from Silicon Valley, which took place at Telerik Academy.
+The course was subsidized by the InterCulture Foundation and BEC and attended by 30 selected participants from a broad range of industries.
+The course was geared to identifying your customer base and pragmatically marketing to them.

-The Pragmatic Marketing Experience is focused on Technology companies and entrepreneurs, who want like to improve their professional skills.
+The Pragmatic Marketing Experience is focused on technology companies and entrepreneurs who want to improve their professional skills.

 The “Foundation” & “Focus and Market” was an intensive 3-day course.
 Each day finished with an exam and successful students received their certificates for completion at the end.